 What are Rich Transcripts?

+Rich Transcripts are structured pieces of information that describe a video and its content.
 The most familiar kind of rich transcript is a speech transcript, which composes of the verbal speech from a video.
 We see this commonly in places like YouTube, and nowadays many meeting software tools also offer this as a feature.
+While speech transcripts are a great source of rich and deep information, they are not the only kind of rich transcript that Cloudglue offers.
+Cloudglue also exposes other kinds of rich transcripts, including:- Visual scene descriptions: A description of the visual scene in a video.

 - Scene text: The text that is visible on the screen in a video.